What were your reasons for taking up swimming?

 Have the reasons that keep you swimming changed over time?

-In what way do you feel/think that swimming benefits your creative process?
+In what way do you believe swimming to benefit your creative process?

 Water is our natural element.
 It’s where we come from.
 Once I learned to swim underwater, I discovered the strange muted bliss beneath the surface & how my thoughts drifted in time with the ebb & flow of the water.
 I’ve always had creative ‘lightbulb’ moments in the bath – the swimming pool is simply a larger version.
-I swam in the sea a while back which took the experience to another level entirely.
+I swam in the sea a while back which took swimming to another level.
 Although the fear tried to return, I resisted.
-I’d like to swim with tanks one day – that would be a story in itself.
+I’d like to swim with tanks – that would be a story.

 She breathes in … as deep as her lungs will allow… Gliding from the edge of the shallow end of the pool, her foot relinquishes contact with the tiles; her body moves of its own volition, like a fish.
 She continues the glide for as long as her indrawn breath holds, heartbeat steady, deeper & deeper, the muted sounds of the other swimmers echoing & separate.
 She is not in the water, the water is part of her & she is liquid.
 Her limbs become streamlined, her body weightless.
 Surfacing, the air is a small shock.
 Another breath in & she dips down once more… In the water the body becomes a thing of grace – in the water we are equal.

 Thank you, Louise, for inviting me to chat on your lovely blog.

 . . .

 Ghostbird was released in March 2016 & was long-listed for the Guardian ‘Not the Booker’ prize 2016 & nominated as a Guardian Reader’s Book of the Year 2016.
 It is available for purchase from Honno & Amazon.
 Snow Sisters, Carol’s new book, will be published on 21 September 2017.
 Thanks to Carol for agreeing to this interview.